 After the mass shooting at Marjory Stoneman Douglas High School that killed 17 students and teachers on February 14, 2018, survivors of the tragedy mourned, then gathered and organized a movement of activism.
-Director Kim A. Snyder’s latest documentary film, Us Kids, follows the Parkland students as they move across the country rallying for common sense gun laws and the end of school shootings.
+Us Kids, directed by Kim A. Snyder, follows the Parkland students as they move across the country rallying for common-sense gun laws and the end of school shootings.
 The film produced by Impact Partners will be a part of the Sundance Film Festival in 2020.
 Gun control remains a central issue in the overall Democratic platform and candidates, campaigns and organizations alike continue to look for ways to get the message out in their political spots.

 Not Her First Rodeo